asynchronous-flows/asyncflows/README.md

 ## Chatbot

-This flow facilitates a chatbot over a set of documents.
+This flow facilitates a chatbot over a set of PDF documents.

 Given a list of filepaths, it extracts their text, uses retrieval augmented generation (RAG) to find the ones relevant to the question, and generates an answer.